raftco/wp-prelaunchr/README.md

 ### Akismet Integration

-If you have Akismet enabled with a valid key, Prelaunchr will automatically check submissions against the Akismet service to help protect your from spam entries.
+If you have Akismet enabled with a valid key, Prelaunchr will automatically check submissions against the Akismet service to help protect you from spam entries.

 ## Installation